lanieschemy/Model-Selection/README.md

 ## Quality of Wine
-Estimated a linear regression and used model selection to filter out which variables best explain the quality of wine.
+Estimated a linear regression and used model selection to filter out which variables best explain the quality of wine

 ## How It's Made
 * Data